poppadum/dynquee/README.md

 I knew I wanted my arcade to run [Recalbox] and I already had a Pi4 to run it on.
 As the Pi4 has dual HDMI outputs I wanted to drive the marquee from the second HDMI output.

-The marquee display I had in mind was an [ultrawide 19" 1920x360 LED panel][DV190FBM] which is the perfect size for my build.
+The marquee display I had in mind was an [ultrawide 19" 1920x360 LED panel][DV190FBM] which is the ideal size for my build.
 Unfortunately it's quite expensive so I may have to settle for a [cheaper 14.9" TN panel][LTA149B780F] available from Amazon or ebay.

 For testing I used a spare 19" TV running at 720p resolution.